-With the weather warming up, there are plenty of activities to entice you out of winter hibernation and get you out to explore our city.
-And you don’t have to let your budget stop you, because there are a bevy of fun free things to do in Memphis!
-Indoor and outdoor activities alike, the options are plentiful.
-We have compiled a wallet-friendly list of our favorite free things to do in Memphis.
+With the weather warming up, there are plenty of activities to get you out of winter hibernation and to start exploring our city with friends and family.
+The best part?
+You don’t have to let your budget stop you, because there are plenty of fun free things to do in Memphis!

 Our Favorite Free Things to Do in Memphis